BioBoost/course-linux-essentials/docs/c-the-filesystem/01-the-filesystem/README.md

 | `mv` | `-v` (verbose output), `-i` (interactive) | SOURCE DESTINATION | Move files/directories |
 | `rm` | `-i` (interactive), `-v` (verbose), `-r` (recursive) | FILE(S)/DIR(S) | Remove files/directories |
 | `rmdir` | `-p` (parents), `-v` (verbose) | DIR(S) | Remove empty directories |

-## Challenges

-Try to solve the challenges without using google.
-Better to use the man-pages to find the information you need.

-Mark challenges using a ✅ once they are finished.

-### ❌ Authentication Log

-*There is a file on the system that logs authentication changes and failures.
-Can you guess where it can be found?
-Provide the path to the file.*

-### ❌ Apt Source List

-*The apt tool uses a configuration file which specifies in which repositories it should look for packages.
-Its called the apt `sources.list` file.
-Can you guess where it can be found?
-Provide the path to the file.*

-### ❌ Tmp Filesystem

-*Create a file called `hello` in `/tmp`.
-Restart your linux distro using `reboot`.
-Where is the file?
-What happened?*

-### ❌ Timestamps

-*Create a file called `first-of-many` in your home directory.
-Use `nano` to add some content to the file.
-Now list the details of the file such as the size and when it was last modified.*

-### ❌ No space for spaces

-*Try to create a file called `second try` (with the space included) using the command `touch second try` in your home directory.
-What happened?
-Why did this happen?
-How can you actually achieve creating a file with a space in its name?*

-### ❌ The root

-*Try to create a directory `/backups` (under the root of the filesystem).
-Why is it failing?*

-*Now use `sudo` to create the directory.
-Try creating a file called `README.md` within this `/backups` directory.
-Can you do it?
-Why / Why not?*

-### ❌ Bash RC

-*In your home directory you will find a file called `.bashrc`.
-Create a backup of that file called `.bashrc.bak`.*

-### ❌ Sym Linking

-*What does the tool `ln` allow you to do?
-Use it to create such a link in your home directory called `secrets` to the file `/etc/passwd`.
-Now use the `cat` tool to open the file `secrets`.
-What do you see?
-What happened?*

-### ❌ SD Card

-*Plugin an SD Card or a USB stick into you computer.
-Where can we find the actual block device?
-Where is the filesystem mounted?
-What is the difference between these two?*